glaucia86/tutorial-crud-mean/README.md

 ### Deploy Aplicação: (Em Breve)

-## Executando a Aplicação Localmente: ❗️
+## Executando a Aplicação Localmente ❗️

 ### Executando a aplicação no lado do Front-End